Cookware Buying Guide

-Stainless steel cookware: The cookware of choice for most cooks is stainless steel.
-It is easy to clean and requires little maintenance.
-You don't need to worry about the metal reacting with food.
-Another benefit of stainless steel cookware is its resistance to rust, stains, and corrosion.
-It is also dishwasher safe, though hand washing will help it keep its luster better.
+The cookware of choice for many cooks is stainless steel.
+It is easy to clean, it won't react with food, and it is resistant to rust, stains, and corrosion.
+It's also dishwasher safe, though hand washing will help it keep its luster.
 Pure stainless steel cookware does not conduct heat very well, however; it tends to develop hotspots.
 For that reason, it is important to get "encapsulated" stainless steel cookware.
 That means the bottom of the pan includes a layer of copper or aluminum to ensure even heat distribution.
 Overheated stainless steel cookware sometimes develops a rainbow-like discoloration that can be removed with stainless steel cleaner.

-Cast-iron cookware: If you need to cook food on a low, steady temperature or heat a pan up to a high heat for searing, cast-iron cookware will serve you best.
-Cast iron heats up and cools down slowly, which means it retains heat better than any other metal used for cooking.
-That is why cast-iron skillets and Dutch ovens are perfect for outdoor cooking.
-The metal heats up and stays that way for a long time, even when the temperature around it constantly fluctuates.
-Bare cast iron should be seasoned by cooking some oil on it and letting it cool several times.
+If you need to cook food on a low, steady temperature or heat a pan up to a high heat for searing, cast-iron cookware will serve you best.
+Cast iron heats up and stays that way for a long time, even when food is added to the pan.
+Bare cast iron needs to be seasoned by cooking some oil on it and letting it cool several times.
 It should not be washed, as that will remove the seasoning.
 Bare cast iron is also prone to rust, so most cooks just wipe it clean with a damp cloth.
 You can find cast iron skillets and griddles with an enamel coating that makes for easier cleaning and maintenance.
 These do not need to be seasoned.

-Aluminum cookware: Aluminum pots and pans are excellent lightweight heat conductors, however it can react with acidic food and it is easily dented.
-Hard-anodized aluminum, which is prone to discoloration in the dishwasher, goes through a process that hardens the aluminum and gives it a grey finish.
+Aluminum pots and pans are excellent, lightweight heat conductors, however it can react with acidic food and it is easily dented.
+Hard-anodized aluminum goes through a process that hardens the aluminum and makes it less reactive.
 Cast aluminum cookware is another variation that is thicker and stronger than regular pressed aluminum.
-However, because of its heavier weight, cast aluminum cookware is not dishwasher safe.

-Nonstick cookware: Nonstick coatings on the interiors of pots and pans can make cooking and cleaning very easy.
+Nonstick coatings on the interiors of pots and pans can make cooking and cleaning very easy.
 Though it tends to be easily scratched, nonstick cookware is especially good for those watching their waistline, since less oil is needed for cooking.
 Good nonstick cookware will have several layers of nonstick coating; the best options will have up to seven layers.
 This coating ensures a smoother surface and longer-lasting pans.
 Nonstick cookware with a silicone coating can react badly with animal fats.
 Ceramic nonstick coating is a new, more eco-friendly option that many users find works well as long as no oil is used when cooking.